-Banana hole occurs on the ancient beach ridge progradations, leeward of ancient narrow strip islands of terrace III and the flat landform in terrace II (Figures 3) in the northeast (San Gervasio area, Cantera Transversal, and Murcielagos BH caves) (Figure 3B), in the east in the Buenavista area (Figure 3C), and westward in the Cedral area (Figure 3C).
+Banana hole occurs on the ancient beach ridge progradations of terraces II and III, in the leeward areas of ancient narrow strip islands and the flat landform (Figure 3).
+These formations are found in the northeast (San Gervasio area, Cantera Transversal, and Murcielagos BH caves), the eastern in the Buenavista area, and westward in the Cedral area (Figures 3b-3c).

-Entrances are semicircular between 5-7 m asl (Figure 4 D-F), and their ceilings are a few centimeters down the surface, delimited by the caliche 2 (Figure 7).
+Entrances are semicircular between 5-7 m a.s.l.
+(Figures 4d-4f), and their ceilings are a few centimeters down the surface, delimited by the caliche 2 (Figure 7).
 Sometimes, there is more than one entrance, and collapse structures are frequent (Cedral and Buenavista area).
 Phreatic morphologies display lenticular to oval chambers with round and smooth walls.
 The rooms end in blind passages.
 The ceilings are usually flat with small cupolas (Figure 7).
-The chamber heights are restricted to 1 m in the Murcielagos BH and Cantera Transversal caves (Figure 7), 2 m in the San Gervasio and Cedral area, and up to 2.5 m in Buenavista area (Figure 7).
+The chamber heights are restricted to 1 m in the Murcielagos BH and Cantera Transversal caves

+(Figure 7), 2 m in the San Gervasio and Cedral area, and up to 2.5 m in Buenavista area (Figure 7).
 Inside the chambers, an increase in residual bedrock pillars and a notable lack of scallops, fluvial deposits, and large debris collapses are evident.
 Stand out the absence of speleothems.

-The subaerial portion of Multiphase-FMCs and FMCs morphologies in Cozumel Island coincide with the descriptions of typical FMC of Mylroie and Carew (1990, 1995) and Mylroie and Mylroie (2017), and they also are consistent with the fusion of adjacent chambers to form spongiform patterns (Palmer, 1991).
+The subaerial portion of Multiphase-FMCs and FMCs morphologies in Cozumel Island coincide with the descriptions of typical FMC of Mylroie and Carew (1990, 1995a, 1995b) and Mylroie and Mylroie (2017a), and they also are consistent with the fusion of adjacent chambers to form spongiform patterns (Palmer, 1991).